List of recurring actors in the James Bond film series: Jeffrey Wright

-In 2006, Jeffrey Wright featured as Felix Leiter in the 21st James Bond movie, Casino Royale.
+In 2006, Jeffrey Wright featured as Felix Leiter in the 21st Bond movie, Casino Royale.
 This makes him the first African-American man to play the character in an Eon-produced Bond film (Bernie Casey played Leiter in the non-Eon Never Say Never Again).
-He also reprised the role in Quantum of Solace, making him only the second actor to appear as Leiter twice since David Hedison played the character in Live and Let Die and Licence to Kill.
+He also reprised the role in Quantum of Solace, and like David Hedison before him appeared as Leiter more than once.